The Canna Unicorns Group Provides These Main Services…

 Q: How do I get started?

 A: Just give me a call or an email and we can go through where you stand, understand your goals, and identify any potential issues, or complicating factors.
-Assuming that we decide to work together you will next have a conversation with the law firm we recommend and make sure that everyone is on the same page.
-After that, we run hard and fast because we don’t get paid until you do.
+After that, we run hard and fast because this market is NOW.

 Robert Merrill Fletcher, ChE